 Here is a close-up view of the shaded male mouth drawing.

 Here is a close-up view of the shaded female mouth drawing.
-Some additional light shading has been added to the area just below the lower lip to help give more depth to this part.
+When learning how to draw a mouth, notice how some additional light shading has been added to the area just below the lower lip to help give more depth to this part.

-There’s no real magic to drawing the drawing the lips from the side view, and you’ve covered this in previous lessons.
-The real difference is between the thicknesses of the lips.
+In fact, you might even have covered this in some of our previous lessons.
+The real difference here is between the thickness of the lips.

-The same guidelines for placing the mouth half way between the nose and the chin still apply, but with the female mouth you can see that the lips are thicker, making the distance between the nose and the upper lip smaller.
+However, with the female mouth, you can see the lips are thicker, which means the distance between the nose and the upper lip is smaller.

-In the next lesson you’ll put all of your mouth drawing knowledge together as you learn how to draw mouths when the teeth are showing.
+In the next lesson on how to draw lips and how to draw a mouth, you’ll put all of your mouth drawing knowledge together as you learn how to draw mouths when the teeth are showing.